pinskylab/how_we_work/working_agreement.md

 - Assume competence in our community
 5. Give credit, take responsibility
 - Celebrate success, in yourself and the community.
-- If you see a problem, be forthcoming and try t0 find a solution.
+- If you see a problem, be forthcoming and try t0 find a solution
-- If you make a mistake, be honest and open.
+- If you make a mistake, be honest and open
 6. Facilitate a diverse environment
-- Be open to others perspectives, engage with them, and be willing to revise your own.
+- Be open to others perspectives, engage with them, and be willing to revise your own
 - Empathize - put yourself in others’ shoes
+- We commit to a discussion of an article written by Black, Indigenous, People-of-Color (BIPOC) authors at least once a semester during lab meetings
+    - All lab members are encouraged to lead a discussion
+- Prioritize the citation of BIPOC authors in our work, in order to amplify underrepresented science and voices
+- When attending a conference, please attend talk by BIPOC scientists
+    - please add the names of the speakers you enjoyed to [our spreadsheet](https://docs.google.com/spreadsheets/d/1gHCUjD8gw1N8tTPhWbM_sNoSaBKFHPLEs7gQ9MFpcAo/edit#gid=0) to use as inspiration for future seminar invitations and paper discussions
 7. Take calculated risks
 - Be willing to fail, and know that failure is accepted and expected - learn from your mistakes
 - Normalize mistakes and failure for you and your peers
 - Be patient and measured in your decisions (consider costs and benefits, and solicit advice and others opinions)
+8. Share your science & help others do science too!
+- Participate in or organize at least one community service/outreach event per semester
+    - If you are having trouble finding an opportunity please reach out to the EcoGSA Outreach Chair or others in the lab
+9. Contribute to the Friends of the Nanticoke Lenni-Lenape Organizational Membership Fee!
+- Suggested contribution is $10 per person
+- Please contact Malin if you would like to contribute
+- Annual membership will be renewed each September [click to learn more](https://nanticoke-lenape.info/friends.htm)
+10. Be aware of your blindspots and biases!
+- Be open to criticism
+- Speak out compassionately and respectfully on behalf of others and your own wellbeing
+- Make an effort to suggest imporovements to lab culture
+- This document is always in progress
+    - Please suggest changes where you see fit!
+    - We will revisit this document at the beginning of each Fall Semester
 ## Communication
 1. All ideas are valid
 - Don’t to be afraid to share your thoughts and opinions